cgruver/okd-3.11-install-tutorial/CentOS_Install.md

 I use the [CentOS Minimal ISO](http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-Minimal-1810.iso)

-This tutorial assumes that you are comfortable installing a Linux OS.
+__This tutorial assumes that you are comfortable installing a Linux OS.__

-In a later iteration, we will set up PXE to add automation to our KVM host build process.
-But, for now we will use a USB key to boot and install our host OS.
+You can either install via USB Key, or if you are adventurous, (which I assume you are since you are reading this), you can skip this section and instead jump to: [Setting Up a PXE Server](PXE_Setup/README.md).
+If you go this route, you will setup an unattended PXE install of your KVM hosts.

+__Continue with USB install:__

 I use [balenaEtcher](https://www.balena.io/etcher/) to create a bootable USB key from a CentOS ISO ISO.